Gap phenomena for constant mean curvature surfaces: Construction of free boundary Delaunay surfaces

 \begin{proposition} Fix $B>1$ and $H>0$ and consider $x$, $z$ and $g$ as above and defined in the interval $I_0=(-r_0,r_0)$, where $r_0$ the smallest positive value such that $z'(r_0)=0$.
 Then, there exists $\bar{r} \in (0,r_0)$ such that $g(\bar{r})=g(-\bar{r})=0$.
 Moreover, for all $r\in[-\bar{r},\bar{r}]$ we have $g(r) \geq 0$, $x''(r)>0$ and $x'(r)z(r) \leq 0$.

-In particular, the surface obtained by rotation of ${\beta}$ restrict to $I_0$ is a free boundary CMC surface in $\mathbb B^3_{R_0}$, where $R_0^2=x^2(\bar{s})+z^2(\bar{s})$, and satisfies the pinching condition (\ref{eqteoprin}). \end{proposition}
+In particular, the surface obtained by rotation of ${\beta}$ restrict to $I_0$ is a free boundary CMC surface in $\mathbb B^3_{R_0}$, where $R_0^2=x^2(\bar{s})+z^2(\bar{s})$, and satisfies the pinching condition (\ref{condcomplet1}). \end{proposition}

-To conclude this section we observe that there are portions of Delaunay surfaces inside the a ball which are free boundary but do not satisfy the gap condition in Theorem $\ref{teoprin}$.
-To see that we define the sequence $p_{n}=\beta(t_n)$ of points on $\beta$ where
+To conclude this section we observe that there are points in the unduloids that do not satisfy the pinching condition.
+To see this, we define the sequence $p_{n}=\beta(t_n)$ of points on $\beta$ where